All Episodes

 They're involved in income redistribution.

-And the reason why is that a thief will take your money and be on his way.
+In many ways thieves are better than congressmen, and the reason why is that a thief will take your money and be on his way.

 A congressman will take your money and then stand there and bore you with the reasons why you should be happy about it.

-Now you say, well, Williams, you say, well, what about people who need help?
+You say well, what about people who need help?

-But I think that to help your fellow man by reaching into your own pockets to help your fellow man is praiseworthy and laudable.
+I do believe in helping our fellow man, but I think that to help your fellow man by reaching into your own pockets to help your fellow man is praiseworthy and laudable.

 Reaching into somebody else's pockets to help your fellow man in need is despicable and worthy of condemnation.

-And those people, those people, I know there are a lot of Christians in the audience, and I'm pretty sure that when God gave Moses the commandment, thou shalt not steal, he did not mean that thou shall not steal unless you got a majority vote in Congress.
+And those people, those people I know there are a lot of Christians in the audience and I'm pretty sure that when God gave Moses the commandment thou shalt not steal, he did not mean that thou shalt not steal unless you got a majority vote in Congress, And I'm very sure that if you say, well, God, I'm not really involved in stealing,

-And I'm very sure that if you say, well, God, I'm I'm not really involved in stealing, but is it okay to be a recipient of stolen property?
+but is it okay to be a recipient of stolen property?

 So that's the moral aspect to it.

-Now some people, some of you might be saying, Well, Williams, the programs that you'd cut are vital to the welfare of our nation.
+Now, some people, some of you might be saying, well, Williams, the programs that you'd cut are vital to the welfare of our nation.

 When someone says that, I always ask the question, what did we do before?

-I mean, for example, when the poor Irish in the 1840s fleeing the potato famine, when they land in New York City with only the clothes on their backs, was there a food stamp program for them?
+I mean, for example, when the poor Irish in the 1840s fleeing the potato famine, when they landed in New York City with only the clothes on their backs, was there a food stamp program for them?

 Did they starve to death?